luisw19/graphql-samples/graphql-countries-part1/README.md

   };
   ```

-  e) Now that the types and resolver are in place, the GrahQL schema can be created by making use of the "makeExecutableSchema" function part of "graphql-tools"
+  e) Now that the types and resolver are in place, the GraphQL schema can be created by making use of the "makeExecutableSchema" function part of "graphql-tools"

   ```javascript
   const schema = makeExecutableSchema({